informal-org/informal/docs/spec/06 - Garbage Collection.md

 Given this, the only metadata that a stack needs to emit are its reference parameters and new allocations it makes.
 This metadata is also used to implement coroutines.

+## Process Garbage Collection
+Processes in Informal are meant to be lightweight and ephemeral.
+Each process’s memory is completely private - nothing external can reference objects in a process's memory.
+During it's lifetime, a process will manage its own memory.
+This internal heap-space acts as a nursery for newly created objects which may be short-lived, before moving to the long-term heap.
+These temporary objects do not need an Object ID, reducing bookkeeping overhead for longer lived processes.
+Given that objects in the process heap are exclusive to the process, it's an ideal fit for reference counting without requiring any locking or synchronization.
+Since processes are transient, it's more efficient to defer freeing until necessary.
+Since we can't modify the values on the stack, objected are not moved while the process is active and dead space is re-used by the allocator.
+Instead, when the process yields execution back to the scheduler, it offloads it's stackframe and does a compacts its memory with rewrites so everything starts fresh when it resumes.
+Once a process terminates, all of its local heap memory can be freed.
+The data portion of the heap is freed immediately without any additional scanning.
+Pointers are managed separately.
+Each pointer has a 1 bit reference counter which indicates whether it’s the sole, exclusive reference to an object on the heap.
+This bit is reset before the pointer is ever shared externally with other processes.
+If this is the sole reference to that object on the shared heap, we mark the underlying object as garbage (but trace and sweep it on the next minor collection to avoid tiny collections).
+Since a large share of objects are temporary with single owners, this allows us to free them eagerly without the typical overhead of reference counting.

 ## Compaction
 Having objects laid out compactly in memory improves how much useful data is loaded into cache.
 As objects are garbage collected, memory gets fragmented - with live objects intermixed with dead objects.
 Typically, this garbage space is re-used to allocate new objects, at the cost of losing linearity and locality.
 Additionally, if we move any objects to compact the space, any direct pointers to that object would need to be rewritten - which requires suspending processes and accessing their stack (two things we cannot do).
 Instead, our compaction scheme relies on the fact that there are no direct pointers in Informal.
 All pointers reference the region ID and the object ID within that region.
 This can be used to efficiently find each object, even after it’s been moved.
 We can thus compact as needed, without requiring major GC pauses or rewriting objects that a process owns.